-The arguments specify the directories to which the primary system's logs will be copied, and the log prefix they will have.
+The arguments specify the directories (or raw partitions) to which the primary system's logs will be copied, and the log prefix they will have.
 For details, see the method comments in the image.

 The settings continue in effect until the Stone is shut down.